Last price

 European and national energy policies

-Green Gas | Accelerate green gases development, such as biomethane and hydrogen, compared to the previous Fit for 55 | Development of biomethane to reach 2.5 Bcm by 2026 |
+Green Gas Accelerate green gases development, such as biomethane and hydrogen, compared to the previous Fit for 55 The NECP’s revision suggests a goal to boost biomethane production to 5 Bcm by 2030.
+More than 2 Bcm of new production already funded through the new incentive mechanism

-Storage | EU gas storage to be filled up to at least 90% by end of summer | |
+Storage EU gas storage to be filled up to at least 90% by end of summer Italy successfully met its gas storage obligations in recent years

-Energy Efficiency | Push for EU energy efficiency target for 2030 from 9% to 13% (vs 2020) | Incentives for buildings renovations (superbonus, ecobonus) and temperatures control |
+Energy Efficiency Push for EU energy efficiency target for 2030 from 9% to 13% (vs 2020) The NECP target for final energy consumption in 2030 is 94.4 Mtoe

-FER Acceleration of renewable energy sources | Renewables acceleration, which will have to represent 45% of final energy consumption in 2030 (compared to the previous target of 40%) and will be driven by solar. |
+FER Acceleration of renewable energy sources Renewables acceleration, which will have to represent 45% of final energy consumption in 2030 (compared to the previous target of 40%) and will be driven by solar The NECP foresees a 40.5% share of renewable energy in total energy consumption by 2030

 We invest to play a leading role in the energy transition